 The Plan credits your company matching contributions to a separate subaccount in your name.
 Any company matching contributions that are made to the Plan on or after January 1, 2006 but before January 1, 2017 will vest over a four-year period.
 Matching contributions that are made on or after January 1, 2017 shall be 100% vested at all times.
 Effective January 1, 2009, in order to get credit for a "year of service" under the Plan's vesting schedule, you must have completed a period of 12 consecutive months during which you complete at least one hour of service during each such month.
 However, all service with Gen Digital Inc. (including Symantec or NortonLifeLock) or any company acquired by Gen Digital Inc. (or Symantec or NortonLifeLock) will count towards this four-year vesting schedule.
-The vesting rules are described in more detail in the service rules are described in more detail in the "What "Service" Means" section.
+The vesting rules are described in more detail in the section of this booklet entitled "When Your Account Is Paid," and the service rules are described in more detail in the "What "Service" Means" section.